PIYUSH-14604/Sweet-Shop-Management-System/README.md

 ### Reflection on AI Usage

 AI significantly improved productivity by reducing time spent on boilerplate and by acting as a technical assistant during debugging and refactoring.
-Rather than replacing problem-solving, AI complemented my workflow and helped me focus on architecture, correctness, and code quality.
+Rather than replacing problem-solving, AI complemented my workflow and allowed me to focus on architecture, correctness, and code quality.

-This project reflects **my own implementation**, augmented by modern AI tools used responsibly.
+This project reflects **my own implementation**, enhanced by modern AI tools used responsibly.

 ---

 ## 🧾 Test Report Summary

-* Authentication APIs (register & login) tested
+* Authentication endpoints validated
-* Protected sweets APIs tested
+* Protected routes tested
-* Core inventory logic validated
+* Inventory logic verified

-**Result:**
-✅ All tests passed successfully
+**Overall Result:**
+✅ Backend logic behaves as expected under tested scenarios

 ---

-## 🧠 Notes
+## 🧠 Additional Notes

-* MongoDB Compass was used only for local development and debugging
-* No code was copied from external repositories or developers
+* No code was copied from external repositories
-* The project follows clean coding practices and modular design
+* Clean coding practices and modular design were followed
 * AI usage is fully documented and transparent
+* The project is suitable for local execution, testing, and further deployment

 ---